garyharan/fresh/README.md

 - **CSS Bundling** for asset pipeline

 ### Mobile Integration

+See [FreshAppIOS](https://github.com/garyharan/FreshAppIOS) and [FreshAppAndroid](https://github.com/garyharan/FreshAppAndroid) for the mobile app codebases.

 - **Hotwire Native bridge** for iOS and Android apps
 - **Device variant detection** for mobile-specific views